Single-tooth implants (implant crowns) can be used in people who are missing one or more teeth.

 Missing a Front Tooth – you can choose between titanium or ceramic implants

 Case 1 – Extraction, immediate placement, temporary and permanent single implant crown.

 Case 2 – ceramic implant with ceramic crown (metal free approach)

 Case 3 – titanium implant with metal-ceramic crown

 Case 4 – titanium implant with ceramic crown

-Case 5 – titanium implant with metal-ceramic crown
+Case 5 – titanium implant with ceramic crown

 Case 6 – titanium implant with metal-ceramic crown